CS-intro-with-Python/cs-project-2025-rticd/README.md

 2. In progress
 3. Completed
 In the note section anything can be written.
+Tasks can be grouped.
-Tasks can be grouped and viewed on the calendar (as long as they have a day or a deadline).
+Tasks can be viewed on the calendar (as long as they have a day or a deadline).

 ## Setup